 In this paper, we will first present the overall architecture of the data access system.
 The system is built with a multi-tier architecture that provides a flexible mechanism to organize distributed client-server systems.
-The communication between different components will be discussed in details.
-The rest of the paper addresses three aspects of the data management system:
+The communication between different components will be discussed.
+The rest of the paper will then address three aspects of the data management system:

-• Data storage scheme: A selective data storage scheme is introduced to provide flexible support for the tradeoff between the time used for reconstructing analysis domain and the space used for storing the analysis results.
-Rather than storing all the interim and final analysis results, the data management system allows saving only the selected analysis data in the database.
-That is, the user has the flexibility to specify storing only the required and needed data.
-All the other analysis results can be accessed through the FEA core with certain re-computation during the postprocessing phase of an analysis.

-- Data representation: Data are organized internally within the FEA analysis core based on an object-oriented model.
+- Data storage scheme: A selective data storage scheme is introduced to provide flexible support for tradeoff between the time used for reconstructing analysis domain and the space used for storing the analysis results.
+Rather than storing all the interim and final analysis results, the data management system allows saving only selected analysis data in the database.
+That is, the user has the flexibility to specify storing only the needed data.
+All the other analysis results can be accessed through the FEA core with certain re-computation. - Data representation: Data are organized internally within the FEA analysis core based on an object-oriented model.
 Data saved in the COTS database are represented in three basic data types: Matrix, Vector, and ID.
-Project management capabilities, especially access control and revision control, are also supported by the system.
-For external data representation, XML (eXtensible Markup Language) is chosen as the standard for representing data in a platform independent manner. - Data retrieval: The system needs to support the interaction with both human and other application programs.
-A data query language is defined to provide support for data retrieval as well as postprocessing functionalities.
-Through the data query language, users can have uniform access to the analysis results by using a web-browser or other application programs, such as MATLAB.
+Project management and version control capabilities are also supported by the system.
+For external data representation, XML (eXtensible Markup Language) is chosen as the standard for representing data in a platform independent manner.

+• Data retrieval: The system needs to support the interaction with both human and other application programs.
+A systematic data query language is defined to provide support for data retrieval as well as post-processing functionalities.
+Through the query language, users can have uniform access to the analysis results by using a web-browser or other application programs.

-2. Related work
+2. RELATED WORK

 The importance of data management system in scientific and engineering computing has been recognized for over thirty years.
 Techniques for generalized data management were gradually making inroads in scientific computing during the 1970s.
 This development paralleled in many ways the rapid acceptance of the centralized database concept in business-oriented processing.
 However, engineering data manipulation systems faced a specialized environment with its own set of operational requirements.
-Tuel and Berry [8] outlined the basic database requirements for computer-based information systems needed to handle the diverse and changing information requirements of geographic facilities.
-Recognizing the fact that computer solution of structural analysis problems results in the generation of large volumes of data, Lopez et al. [9] proposed a database management system for large-scale structural engineering problems.
-To present the specialized environment and operational requirements of engineering data management systems, Felippa [10-12] published a series of three papers on database usage in scientific computing.
-These papers reviewed general features of scientific data management from a functional standpoint, including the description of a database-linked engineering analysis system, the organization of a database system, and the program operational compatibility.
+Tuel and Berry [33] outlined the basic database requirements for computer-based information systems needed to handle the diverse and changing information requirements of geographic facilities.
+Recognizing the fact that computer solution of structural analysis problems results in the generation of large volumes of data, Lopez et al. [17] proposed a database management system for large-scale structural engineering problems.
+To present the specialized environment and operational requirements of engineering data management systems, Felippa [8-10] published a series of three papers on database usage in scientific computing.
+These papers reviewed general features of scientific data management from a functional standpoint.
 The general data structures and program architecture were also presented, together with the issues regarding implementation and deployment.
-In 1983, Blackburn et al. [13] described a relational database (RDB) management system for computer-based integrated design, including application to the analysis of various structures to demonstrate and evaluate the ability of RDB system to store, retrieve, query, modify, and manipulate data.
-These papers emphasized the importance of centralized data management for large-scale computing.
-Two factors that determined the favor of centralized scientific data management were: the sheer growth of largescale engineering analysis codes to the point of incipient instability as regards to propagation of local program errors, and the appearance of integrated program networks that share a common project database.
-Centralized data management was most effective when used in conjunction with a highly-modular, structured program architecture [11].
+In 1983, Blackburn et al. [3] described a relational database (RDB) management system for computerbased integrated design, including application to the analysis of various structures to demonstrate and evaluate the ability of RDB system to store, retrieve, query, modify, and manipulate data.
+All these papers emphasized the importance of centralized data management for large-scale computing.
+Two factors that determined the favor of centralized scientific data management were: the sheer growth of large-scale engineering analysis codes to the point of incipient instability as regards to propagation of local program errors, and the appearance of integrated program networks that share a common project database.
+Centralized data management was most effective when used in conjunction with a highlymodular, structured program architecture [9].